Core-Periphery Structure in Networks: Synthetic Benchmark Networks

-We develop a family of synthetic networks that only have a core-periphery structure [see Fig.~\ref{comcorim}(b)], and we call these networks $CP(N,d,p,k)$.
-(We will consider networks with both core-periphery structure and community structure when we examine real-world networks.)
-Each network in the ensemble $CP(N,d,p,k)$ has $N$ nodes, where $dN$ of the nodes are core nodes, $(1-d)N$ of the nodes are periphery nodes, and $d \in [0,1]$.
+We develop a family of synthetic networks that only have a core-periphery structure [see Fig.~\ref{comcorim}(b)], and we use $CP(N,d,p,k)$ to denote this ensemble of networks.
+(We will consider networks with both core-periphery structure and community structure when we examine real networks.
+For example, see the London Underground network in Section \ref{tube} and the network of network scientists in Section \ref{nns}.)
+Each network in the ensemble $CP(N,d,p,k)$ has $N$ nodes, where $dN$ of the nodes are core nodes, $(1-d)N$ of the nodes are peripheral nodes, and $d \in [0,1]$.
 The edges are assigned independently at random.
 The edge probabilities for periphery-periphery, core-periphery, and core-core pairs are $p$, $kp$, and $k^2p$, respectively.
 Note that $p \in [0,1]$ and $ k \in [1,(1/p)^{1/2}]$.
-We fix $N=100$, $d=\frac{1}{2}$, and $p=\frac{1}{4}$ and compute the core-periphery structure for $100$ different instances of this random graph ensemble for each of the parameter values $k=1,1.1,1.2,\ldots,2$.
-We show our results in Fig.~\ref{artcore}.
-These synthetic networks have a discrete core-periphery structure, whereas our algorithm outputs a continuous ranking, which we recall makes core score a notion of centrality.
+We fix $N=100$, $d={1}/{2}$, and $p={1}/{4}$ and compute the core-periphery structure averaged over $100$ different instances of $CP(N,d,p,k)$ for each of the parameter values $k=1,1.1,1.2,\ldots,2$.
+In Fig.~\ref{artcore1}, we show our results of determining core nodes by computing the aggregate core score (\ref{totalcorescore}) with core quality (\ref{R}) and transition function (\ref{trans1}).The synthetic networks in $CP(N,d,p,k)$ possess a discrete core-periphery structure, whereas our method produces a continuous ranking, which we recall makes the aggregate core score a notion of centrality.

-In Fig.~\ref{artcore}, we display the fraction of nodes that are correctly identified as one of the top 50 core nodes (because the networks have $Nd = 50$ core nodes by construction).
-We compare our results to those obtained using the continuous core-detection algorithm in UCINet using the so-called ``minres" algorithm in Version 6.289 \cite{ucinet}.
-(Whenever two nodes had an identical score, the tie was broken at random.)
-We also show the results of attempting to determine the core nodes using various types of centrality, which are designed to measure notions of importance of nodes.